-Dub Collective, a band whose members have deep roots in Bristol's musical heritage, and some have previously been members in Zion Band, Restriction and the Bristol-based sound system Enterprise.
+Dub Collective, a band whose members have deep roots in Bristol's musical heritage, and some have previously been After more than 25 years in the members in Zion Band, Restriction and the Bristol-based sound system Enterprise.

-'Sound History Volume One' comes with a picture sleeve and hits the streets on digital download and vinyl on April 23rd.
+'Sound History Volume One' load and vinyl on April 23rd.